usatales.com

 6. Inkwell Beach

 This one of Martha’s Vineyard beaches, popularly called Oak Bluffs Town Beach, is one of the island’s historic beaches.
-The name was coined by the whites to represent the African- Americans who were frequent visitors and dwellers to this area.
-It’s very famous around the US for its name originally meant as a joke, which transformed into a proud one.
+The whites coined the name to represent the African- Americans who were frequent visitors and dwellers to this area.
+It’s very famous around the US for its name, originally meant as a joke, which transformed into a proud one.

 The Afro-Americans who went there made a massive community growth.
 Since then, it has been a bustling beach, with many business establishments in and around the region.
 They earn a great fortune from the crowd that’s around the beach during summer.